Dr. Seuss Enters., L.P. v. Penguin Books USA, Inc.: Background

 Alan Katz and Chris Wrinn wrote and illustrated The Cat NOT in the Hat!
 A Parody by Dr. Juice satirizing the O. J. Simpson murder case in the style of Dr. Seuss' publications.
-Penguin Books USA, Inc. and Dove Audio, Inc., publishers of the work, were not were not licensed or authorized to use the work from Dr. Seuss and did not request permission.
+Penguin Books USA, Inc. and Dove Audio, Inc., publishers of the work, were not licensed or authorized to use the work from Dr. Seuss and did not request permission.
 Dr. Seuss Enterprises filed a complaint for copyright and trademark infringement, an application for a temporary restraining order and a preliminary injunction, after seeing advertising promoting the satirical work.